 8. Because Anti-D is made from blood, it should be afforded the same respect and precautions that we afford a blood transfusion…

 This means appropriate monitoring of vital signs.
 It also means access to immediate help and treatment should anaphylaxis ensue.
 This is where things get controversial again.
-I don’t want women who have out-of-hospital births to have to leave the sanctity of their environment simply to receive Anti-D. But in many areas it is not given at home or in the community is potentially dangerous.
+I don’t want women who have out-of-hospital births to have to leave the sanctity of their environment simply to receive Anti-D. But in some areas it is not given at home or in the community.
 It’s worth asking about what will happen locally if you’re planning home birth.

-9. We might not need to offer anti-D routinely in pregnancy if we (the health professionals who care for pregnant woman) actually followed the guidelines and offered it appropriately to women who might need it…
+9. We might not need to offer Anti-D routinely in pregnancy if the current guidelines were followed…

 We know about the problem of so-called ‘silent’ sensitisation.